tomeichlersmith/ldmx-framework-bench/README.md

     so we can safely rely on them to be maintained in the future.
 Moreover, since they have a wider user base, their development has surpassed ROOT in terms of stability and ease-of-use.
 - ROOT allows for quick data analysis, why abandon it?
-  - Disagree that ROOT allows for quick data analysis, especially for new users.
+  - I disagree that ROOT allows for quick data analysis, especially for new users.
-    ROOT is very opaque and difficult to understand, anything is quick to use if you are already familiar with it.
+    ROOT is very opaque and difficult to understand, and I think you are underestimating how quick analysis can be with other tools.
+  - One standard analysis technique is using `matplotlib` inside a Jupyter notebook.
+    That is incredibly quick, flexible, and powerful.
 - Translation layer for intermediate stage?
   - Absolutely possible to write a ROOT -> HDF5 converting tool.
     Is it useful?
 Our simulated data becomes stale (almost useless) pretty quickly and we end up deleting it.